tflowers15/galaxy-training-material/topics/introduction/tutorials/galaxy-citing/tutorial.md

 {% snippet faqs/galaxy/histories_annotation.md %}

+Users can add tags to their Galaxy histories to organise and connect them to specific analyses.
+Tags improve the findability and traceability of your work, aligning with the FAIR principles.
+Applying relevant tags before publishing your history is recommended to enhance its clarity and usefulness for both yourself and others.

+{% snippet faqs/galaxy/histories_tagging.md %}
 ### Sharing a History

 Galaxy provides a number of options for sharing histories which allows others to import and access the datasets, parameters, and steps of your history.